sephiroth2029/concurrency-project/README.md

 ### Evaluation
 #### Performance
 The original file used in the evaluation is from the Machine Learning Repository [[9]].
 It is a donation by B. Kaluza, V. Mirchevska, E. Dovgan, M. Lustrek and M. Gams [10] and contains 164.860 instances.
+The file contains the recordings of different sensors for different people performing a limited set of activities, such as walking, sitting and falling down.

 The performance evaluation was conducted with the following criteria: